UAE food waste

 Impact of food waste on the UAE

 From an economic point of view, the cost of food waste is substantial.
 The UAE imports approximately 80–90% of its food.
-The substantial cost accompanied with the purchasing, transporting, and importing unused food represents a significant financial drain and waste of resources, that could otherwise be directed toward more productive sectors, such as technology, infrastructure, or local agriculture.
+The substantial cost accompanied with the purchasing, transporting, and importing unused food represents a significant financial drain and waste of resources that could otherwise be directed toward more productive sectors, such as technology, infrastructure, or local agriculture.

 Furthermore, food waste also exacerbates the UAE’s vulnerability to global food price fluctuations.
 When food prices spike, the impact is felt more acutely in the Emirates due to their sheer volume of imports.
 Reducing the UAE’s food waste would lessen the demand for imports and reduce exposure to price shifts.
 Ultimately this means that conserving food resources through more efficient usage would also improve food security in the region and strengthen efforts towards food self-sufficiency.